 A whole forever later he dared to crack an eye.
 The moonlight had started to return, bleaching the broken rock bones that were scattered around him.
 He shook himself, got shakily to his feet.
 Nothing moved or made a noise.

 He paused to catch his breath but then something was breathing, staggering, bleeding close behind him.
 He took off across the square, nearly tripping over the steps into the pub.
 He leaned hard against the door after slamming it behind him.
-The same half-dozen people from before were scattered around the room, staring at him.
-Cold sweat pooling at the base of his back as he searched for his voice.
+The same half-dozen people from earlier were scattered around the room, staring at him.
+Cold sweat pooled at the base of his back as he searched for his voice.

 “Help, please,” he gasped.
 “You have to help me.”